NNPDF/pineappl/docs/cli-tutorial.md

     6  3.5    4 1.1746882e2 1.1745148e2 -1.33 1.33   -3.48    2.80
     7    4  4.5 2.8023753e1 2.8018010e1 -4.05 4.05   -3.40    2.74

-The first three columns are exactly the one that `pineappl convolute` shows.
+The first three columns are exactly the one that `pineappl convolve` shows.
 The next columns are the PDF central predictions, and negative and positive PDF uncertainties.
 These uncertainties are calculated using LHAPDF, so `pineappl` always uses the correct algorithm no matter what type of PDF sets you use:
 Hessian, Monte Carlo, etc. Note that we've chosen a PDF set with Monte Carlo